hantsy/java-sandbox/text-block.md

 ............""";
 ```

-After is processed by Java compiler, the content of the string should be truncated as:
+After it's processed by Java compiler, the content of the string should be truncated as:

 ```java
 Hello,